Liberated By Upward Mobility

 The new hydraulic VRC has solved Chester’s FtL manpower issues and concerns with safety.
 After some initial training, most members of the staff can access a bike from the mezzanine single-handedly.

 “The new VRC has improved the staff morale on several levels,” said Dempsey.
 “First everybody knows it’s much safer than the forklift, and they appreciate the upgrade.
 And before there were only two or three people who could move bikes up and down via the fork lift.”

 FLORIDA HARLEY DEALER

-The type of mobility that feeds a Harley rider’s soul is free and unpretentious.
 Upward mobility is a completely different thing.
 But to one Harley dealer it proved to be just as liberating.

-Chester’s Fort Lauderdale Harley-Davidson® is one of the biggest Harley dealerships in the United States, serving the south Florida market from its 64,000 sq ft facility in Sunrise, FL.
+Chester’s Fort Lauderdale Harley-Davidson® is one of the biggest Harley dealerships in the United States, serving the south Florida market from its 64,000 sq. ft. facility in Sunrise, FL.
 In addition to selling new and used bikes, Chester’s FtL rents bikes, sells a complete line of Harley apparel and merchandise, and has a large service, repair and parts department.

-A small mezzanine on one end of a large bay in the back of the facility is the primary space dedicated for storing the excess inventory of new, used and rental pool motorcycles.
+A modest mezzanine on one end of a large bay in the back of the facility is the primary space dedicated for storing the excess inventory of new, used and rental pool motorcycles.
 With a truckload of approximately 15 new bikes arriving every week, and steady activity in the used and rental categories, there is constant traffic in and out of the mezzanine.